What Does it Look Like to Study Communication at Concordia?

-All students complete a 150+ hour internship.
-Many students enjoy this real-world application of their coursework so much, they take on additional internships, which we welcome.
+All students complete a 150+ hour internship, and many students enjoy this real-world application of their coursework so much that they take on additional internships, which we welcome.

 Here are some highlighted courses:

-Communication Technology: A survey of communication technologies.
-The course includes an exploration of the factors surrounding the adoption of new technology.
+Communication Technology: The course is a survey of communication technologies and includes an exploration of the factors surrounding the adoption of new technology.
 The course will also challenge the student to consider the sociological impact of technology and technological determinism.

-Conflict Resolution: Systematic and critical understanding of communication theory and research focused on conflict across various contexts.
-Application of communication strategies as practical tools for the analysis, management, and resolution of conflict within a broad range of complex interactions.
+Conflict Resolution: Students develop a systematic and critical understanding of communication theory and research focused on conflict across various contexts.
+Students will also learn how to apply communication strategies as practical tools for the analysis, management and resolution of conflict within a broad range of complex interactions.

-Integrated Marketing & Communications: This course studies all elements of promotion and integrated marketing communications.
+Integrated Marketing & Communication: This course examines all elements of promotion and integrated marketing communication.
 Students gain knowledge of the major promotion and communication tools organizations use, how promotion is planned, budgeted and used in the marketing program, and how to analyze promotion alternatives as they relate to the organization's marketing objectives and market segments served.

-Interpersonal Relationships: Investigate into the communication and psychology of family dynamics, friendships and romantic partners.
+Interpersonal Relationships: Students investigate the communication and psychology of family dynamics, friendships and romantic partners.
 One goal of this course will be to understand our own relationships and seek to improve them.

-- Students regularly go out into the community to complete Service Learning projects for classes
+- Regularly work in community to complete Service-Learning projects for classes

-- We bring guest speakers to campus to enrich our education and ensure we are offering a cutting-edge degree
+- Guest speakers brought to campus to enrich courses and ensure the Communication degree is cutting-edge

 - Lisa Davis, Class of 2019